 - Losing less than 1 gram of fat from the pancreas by eating less can re-start the normal production of insulin, reversing Type 2 diabetes.
 To do this it is necessary to lose around 10-15kg of body weight.

-The most important thing, of course, is to lose weight.
+The most important thing, of course, is to lose weight (visceral fat).
 But people with type 2 diabetes find very hard to lose weight.

 Here are some good reasons why the standard advice of “eat less, exercise more” doesn’t deliver results for people living with type 2 diabetes.

 Reason 1: With type 2 diabetes, insulin is high, and insulin is a fat-storage hormone